JoshPaulie/goonbot4/readme.md

 ## About

-🧰 GB4 is a small *swiss army knife* bot my private discord.
+🧰 GB4 is a small *swiss army knife* bot for my private discord.
 It's written using the "new" [PyCord]("https://github.com/Pycord-Development/pycord") library.
 It's mostly a port of the last GB iteration to the new library, using all of the new Discord API features.

 ## Install